MorrisNein/pecapiku/README.md

 Provides a syntax for storing and retrieving the results of a computation on disk using `pickle` library.

+> ***Important note!*** The purpose of the utility is not to speed up calculations or to save memory.
+As the size of a cache file increases, the access time will raise.
+>
+> The main purpose is to restart a heavy computational script if something broke in the middle and there is no way to debug it beforehand.

 The two main classes are `CacheDict`, `SingleValueCache`.

 ## `CacheDict`